-It’s a good idea to have a couple of examples of when you’ve observed empathy that you can discuss if asked.
-Think about your work experience: did you see a Doctor being empathetic with a patient?
+It’s a good idea to have some examples of times when you’ve observed empathy in action – perhaps during your work experience.
+For example, did you see a Doctor or another healthcare professional being particularly empathetic with a patient?

 Loading More Content